Noma (disease): Society and culture

 People with noma and noma survivors may face stigma.
 Some think that noma is a contagious disease, so they avoid noma sufferers and survivors to avoid contracting it.
 Parents may hide afflicted children within the home because of social stigma, which can prevent them from getting treatment.
 Some also believe noma may be caused by witchcraft or a curse on the child's parents.
 Based on one 1997 estimate, roughly 770,000 people worldwide live with noma sequelae.
 However, "noma is a disease of shame," and children are sometimes hidden in isolation rather than being sent to receive treatment.

 In Nigeria, sufferers and their families may seek traditional medicine rather than go to a medical center.
 In a study of 7,185 noma sufferers across Nigeria, only 19% reported going to a hospital or medical center upon discovering a facial lesion.
 47.6% took 1–3 weeks to visit a hospital; the rest took longer to visit a hospital.

 Children and other noma survivors in Africa are helped by a few international charitable organizations, such as Facing Africa, a UK registered charity that helps affected Ethiopians, and Swiss charity Winds of Hope.

 The Hilfsaktion Noma E.v is a non-governmental organization that has been involved in the management of Noma survivors for 30 years.
 They have a presence in 9 countries within the sub-Saharan Noma belt and have two fully funded clinics for the comprehensive management of Noma patients (one in Niger Republic and the other in Guinea Bissau).

-There are two dedicated Noma hospitals in Nigeria, the first and oldest is the Noma Children Hospital Sokoto, staffed by resident and visiting medical teams supported by Médecins Sans Frontières.
+There are two dedicated Noma hospitals in Nigeria, the first and oldest of which is the Noma Children Hospital Sokoto, staffed by resident and visiting medical teams supported by Médecins Sans Frontières.
 Some of the staff are noma survivors.

 The second and more recently commissioned centre is the Noma Centre Abuja, fully funded and sponsored by the Noma Aid Nigeria Initiative, where holistic and compressive management of the Noma patients is given.
 The team consists of a resident medical and surgical team and visiting surgeons from Europe.

 In other countries, such as Ethiopia, international charities work in collaboration with the local health care system to provide complex reconstructive surgery which can give back facial functions such as eating, speaking, and smiling.
 Teams of volunteer medics coming from abroad are often needed to support the local capacity to address the most severe cases, which can be extremely challenging even for senior maxillofacial surgeons.
 On 10 June 2010, the work of such volunteer surgeons was featured in a UK BBC Two documentary presented by Ben Fogle, Make Me a New Face: Hope for Africa's Hidden Children.